 An appetiser’s purpose… stimulate your appetite and leave you wanting more.
 The rich and complex flavours in this dish certainly had people hungry for more.
 Seared scallops are great any time any where.
 The black pudding spiked mash – delectable!
-And the roast garlic sauce – more please!
+And the roasted garlic sauce – more please!

 Though as a whole the seared scallops with roasted garlic sauce and mash spiked with black pudding is truly delicious, the star of this show is the roasted garlic sauce.
 I love it, but more importantly, my daughter does as well.
 This tells me it is something exceptional, her being my harshest critic!

-The dish is a lot more than the roast garlic sauce though….
+The dish is a lot more than the roasted garlic sauce though….

 Whatever name it goes by, this ingredient has a wonderfully complex and rich taste.
 It is a great addition to a wide range of dishes.
 And no surprises today, I am not the only one who thinks scallops and black pudding go so well together.

 Until I read this article, I hadn’t paid much attention to which potatoes I should use for mashing or making gnocchi.
 It turns out though that Yukon Gold potatoes really do excel for this purpose.
 I can get them at my local market in Saigon so chances are they will be easy for you to find too.

 Wine suggestion… an oak aged chardonnay or a very dry riesling would go very well with this seared scallops dish and especially the roasted garlic sauce..

 - 8 scallops large